Today’s blog post is a bit more news-focused than our usual fare, but there are a few updates we wanted to share with you!

-Don’t worry, we’re still committed to making that happen but there's some additional algorithm tweaking and beta testing to be done which will push full availability into late April.
+Don’t worry, we’re still committed to making that happen but there's some additional algorithm tweaking and beta testing to be done which will push full availability of the open beta into late April.

 Once your Tablo DVR receives the next round of firmware and app updates, Tablo apps on Roku, Amazon Fire TV, Android TV, and Apple TV will hop right past pesky commercials on completed recordings.

 Here’s a quick video of the feature in action: